onebeyond/css-pills/docs/pills/understanding-logical-properties-in-css.md

 ## Let's get sharp with writing modes

-In order to use logical properties, you need to be familiar with the concept of `writing-mode`.
+To understand the logical properties, first you need to know the concept of `writing-mode`.
 The `writing-mode` determines the direction in which text flows within an element, and can be either horizontal or vertical.

 Once you understand `writing-mode`, you can start using logical properties to create more flexible and adaptable layouts, regardless of the text direction.